LitSignal/site-policy/Policies/guidelines-for-legal-requests-of-user-data.md

 - <a name="public-account-data"></a>
 **Public account data** —
-There is a variety of information publicly available on GitHub about users and their repositories.
+There is a variety of information publicly available on GitHub about users and their modules.
 User profiles can be found at a URL such as `https://github.com/username`.
 User profiles display information about when the user created their account as well their public activity on GitHub.com and social interactions.
 Public user profiles can also include additional information that a user may have chosen to share publicly.
 All user public profiles display:
   - Username
-  - The repositories that the user has starred
+  - The modules, components, and other users that the user has starred
-  - The other GitHub users the user follows
-  - The users that follow them
+  - The users that have starred them

   Optionally, a user may also choose to share the following information publicly:
   - Their real name